zoolanders/documentation/src/pages/essentials-for-yoothemepro/addons/layouts/integration.md

 ![Create Layout Library](/assets/ytp/layouts/integration/create-library.gif)
 {% /image %}

-1. Set a name for the custom library.
+1. In the `Storage` field click on the storage picker.
-1. Choose or create a storage for the library layouts.
+1. Choose `local` storage or of choice.
+1. Another modal will open, set the name and details.
-1. Finish the layout creation by clicking on `Save`.
+1. Save the storage and library by clicking `Save` on both opened modals.

 ---

-## 2. Save a Layout
+## 2. Save Layout To Library

-The new library will appear in the Builder Library modal Tab with the name used during it creation, you can save and load layouts within it the same way you are already used to.
+The new library will appear in the [Layout Library](https://yootheme.com/support/yootheme-pro/joomla/layout-library) modal Tab with the name used during it creation as well as in the elements presets modal.
+You can now save and load layouts within the new Library in the same way you are already used to.

 {% image %}
 ![Save Layout To Library](/assets/ytp/layouts/integration/save-to-library.gif)